jstarks/npiperelay/README.md

 ### Connecting to the serial port

-For this step, WSL must be running elevated
+For this step, WSL must be running elevated or your Windows user must be in the Hyper-V Administrators group.

 #### Directly via socat